sidpalas/devops-directive-website/content/posts/hugo-and-caddy-on-gcp.md

 **1) Language:** It's written in Go, a language I have wanted to learn.
 Having this site with Hugo may provide a nudge of motivation to make some contribution to the Hugo project.

 **2) Speed:** Site build times are near instant for this (tiny) site, but that would be true for any generator with so few pages.
-However, people have performed a number of benchmarks showing [Hugo's performance a site grows](https://forestry.io/blog/hugo-vs-jekyll-benchmark/)
+However, people have performed a number of [benchmarks](https://forestry.io/blog/hugo-vs-jekyll-benchmark/) showing Hugo's performance as a site grows.

 ### Initial Setup